sm64pc/sm64ex/README.md

 OpenGL adaptation of [n64decomp/sm64](https://github.com/n64decomp/sm64).

 Feel free to report bugs and contribute, but remember, there must be **no upload of any copyrighted asset**.
 Run `./extract-assets.py --clean && make clean` or `make distclean` to remove ROM-originated content.
+This port has been made possible thanks to [n64-fast32-engine](https://github.com/Emill/n64-fast3d-engine/) by [Emill](https://github.com/Emill).

 ## Features